The Children of Charles Ponting and Mary Pearce

 By 1881, Mary Garlick may have been widowed and was visiting Henry Bowman, 78 retired coffee house keeper at Calne, Wiltshire.
 In 1891 Mary Garlick, 69 year old widow was living "on her own means" at Malmesbury, Wiltshire with 34 year old servant Mary Muster.

 Nothing more is known about Mary.

-Emma Ponting was born in 1827.
-She is believed to have been the daughter of Charles Ponting and Mary Pearce.
+Emma Ponting was baptised on 12 April 1827, the daughter of Charles Ponting and Mary Pearce.